 My concern with Instagram Stories was the fact that it adds at least another 30-40 minutes to my “social media routine” each day.
 I know I’m not the only person who’s been asking themselves questions like, “do I follow too many people?”
 “When am I going to fit this into my day?”
 “What if I miss something”?
 It’s introducing us to a new level of potential FOMO.

 Aside from adding more onto our plates, another important concern that bloggers and brands have is, “do I use Instagram and ignore Snapchat…or do I use Snapchat and ignore Instagram?”
 No one knows where to put their content.
 It’s a challenge that we’re all working through right now.
+There are services like kenji that help to optimise your Instagram posts and direct a target audience towards your page, which could drive more sales.

 As a bloggers, we need to think about the Instagram Stories vs Snapchat Stories debate strategically.